 Therefore, employers are encouraged to think twice before denying employment to every applicant with a criminal record.
 Depending on the situation, you may have a viable case of employment discrimination.

-In most cases, no. Though the following agencies may view criminal records:
+In most cases, sealed records do not show up on background checks.
+However, the following agencies may view some sealed criminal records:

-- The Division of Insurance of the Department of Business and Industry6
+- The Division of Insurance of the Department of Business and Industry.7

-Yes.
-In Nevada, a governor’s pardon is an official forgiveness of a crime.8 But it does not erase the crime from your criminal record.
+Pardoned convictions show up on background checks.
+In Nevada, a governor’s pardon is an official forgiveness of a crime.9 However, it does not erase the crime from your criminal record.
 Only record sealing can do that.

 The primary purpose of pardons is to restore civil rights and possibly the right to possess firearms.

-First, consult with an attorney.
-In most cases, people can submit a correction request to:
+If your criminal record is inaccurate, consult with an attorney.
+In most cases, you can submit a correction request to:

 Department of Public Safety